qu3vipon/drf-service-layer/README.md

 2. QuerySet/Managers <br>
-   It might be preferable to move your business logic from models to QuerySet or Managers.
-But still, this solution is not a good choice like the Fat Model approach if your business logic doesn't require any database access.
+   It might be preferable to move your business logic from models to queryset or managers.
+But still, this solution is not a good choice like the "Fat Models approach" if your business logic doesn't need to communicate with databases.

 3. Forms or Serializers <br>